wklenk/CC1101SocketDriver/README.md

 SPI Protocol Driver for TI CC1101 based RF communication modules.

-* For use on Raspberry Pi (Maybe also runs on other linux systems)
+This is the right place for you, if you ...

+* want to wire a CC1101 based communication module to a Raspberry Pi
+* want to write applications using a high-level programming language like Java or Python.
+* have some experience in using TCP network sockets in this programming language
+* want to talk to other CC1101 based devices like RFBee (Arduino)
+* want to build sensor networks
-* Applications use a TCP network socket to communicate with the RF communication module
+* just want to play arround with RF communication
-* Configurable "in-band" using "AT" commands
-* Radio packets and communication settings compatible to RFBee (Arduino RF module)

 Check out my blog at http://wolfgangklenk.wordpress.com